-Speaking with a Victim or Witnesses when you are a Mandatory Reporter:
+Speaking with Victim Witnesses when you are not a designated confidential resource:

 In speaking with a victim or a witness, you should not promise confidentiality.
 Faculty and staff do not have a special privilege or ability to maintain the confidentiality of the reports shared with them unless provided by law.
 If someone would like to discuss an incident of sexual misconduct, discrimination or harassment with you, you should provide the following information to that individual: